“Art allows people to formulate opinions and have their opinions challenged.”

-To be truly bold, Salazar believes it is necessary to compensate artists.
-That’s why she founded Local Color, a nonprofit that provides studio space for artists and keeps creatives “engaged, employed and active.”
-Salazar has partnered with developers to convert interim spaces into creative havens, starting with the former Ross store on South First Street and transitioning into the 15,000-square-foot basement of 300 South First Street.
+Salazar founded Local Color, a nonprofit that provides studio space for artists and keeps creatives “engaged, employed and active.”
+She has partnered with developers to convert interim spaces into creative havens, starting with the former Ross store on South First Street and transitioning into the 15,000-square-foot basement of 300 South First Street.
 She was recognized for these efforts by being named one of the Knight Foundation’s seven inaugural Public Space Fellows, a $150,000 honor.

 “By creating a platform for artists to tell their stories, we are bringing artists together who inspire each other,” Salazar says.
 “That gives me hope.”